dlb34/diary_application_capstone/README.md

 The user also has the option to tick of each diary entry.
 This could be a box to tick off the fact theyve reflected on this entry.

+# New features
 # Travic CI
 I know it wasnt part of the rubric for this project option but thought id implement backend being deployed via travisCI when pushed for fun of it

+# Email Sns Functionality
+User has option to enter email and sign up to email updates for diary entries.
+When the user creates an entry they receive an email (screenshots attached)

+# pagination
+Inputed pagination.
+Can change between 5,10,15.
+Also sorted functionality can be done for createdAt and dueDate (note dueDate could be changed to a variable more applicable to diary entry in future)

 # Notes on deployment steps
 1. push changes